In this article, we will discuss how to create or construct a singleton class in a multi-threaded environment

 3. Singleton design pattern in a multi-threaded environment

-- Although, we have done performance optimization for singleton design pattern with lazy initialization but still there are certain problems
+- Although, we have done performance optimization for singleton design pattern with lazy initialization but still there are certain issues with above approach

 - Thread-1 got the chance and it is put into execution